Cryptokkie/queueaxieteams/README.md

 ### Why?
 At the moment of writing users of axieinfinity have to click several times per team to send it for three battle rounds.
 I have over 30 teams and it got annoying, that is why I decided to write this script.
-It's just a temporary solution until the axie devteam improves this functionality.
+This is just a temporary solution until the axie devteam improves this functionality.
 Than we can all think back of this time and smile.
 How silly we were...

 ### How to use the script: